checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 target bounds of `bounds(medium, medium + 2)`.
 This proof result returns `True`, so no compiler errors are emitted for this statement.

-The observed bounds for lvalue expressions are tracked throughout a top-level statement and then reset after validating the bounds.
+The observed bounds for lvalue expressions are tracked throughout a full expression and then reset after validating the bounds.
 For example:

 ```
 void f(_Array_ptr<int> p : count(2), _Array_ptr<int> q : count(1)) {